Strike2610/CloudDatabases/readme.md

 ### Get Product Info `/products/{id}`

 An endpoint to get information on the items available as well as links to a respective thumbnail.\
-Currently the database contains 3 items and a valid ID therefor is 1-3.
+Currently the database contains 3 items and a valid ID are generated on migration.

 ### Place Order `/orders/place`